About the Film

-Based on the bestselling book by Bryan Stevenson, the film Just Mercy presents the stunning and true story of Walter McMillian, a Black man convicted and sentenced to death in Alabama in 1988 for a crime he did not commit.
+Based on the bestselling memoir by Bryan Stevenson, the film Just Mercy presents the stunning and true story of Walter McMillian, a Black man convicted and sentenced to death in Alabama in 1988 for a crime he did not commit.
 The film illustrates the structural racism endemic to our capital punishment system, and lays bare how this system devalues and cheapens all human life.

-Was there a specific scene in the film that you found gripping, interesting, or unexpected?
+- Was there a specific scene in the film that you found gripping, interesting, or unexpected?
 Which scene was it, and why?

-Was there a character in the film you particularly identified with?
+- Was there a character in the film you particularly identified with?
 If so, why?

-Did you find any examples of hope, resilience, or redemption in the film?
+- Did you find any examples of hope, resilience, or redemption in the film?
 Where?

-The film does not feature the perspectives of the family of the victim, Ronda Morrison.
+- The film does not feature the perspectives of the family of the victim, Ronda Morrison.
 What do you think they were feeling during the appeals of the case?

-The Death Penalty and our Catholic Faith
+The Death Penalty and our Faith

-Before watching Just Mercy, what did you think about the death penalty?
+- Before watching Just Mercy, what did you think about the death penalty?
 Has your sense of it changed?
 If so, how?

-How does your Catholic faith influence your opinion of the death penalty?
+- How does your Catholic faith influence your opinion of the death penalty?

-As Catholics, we are called to uphold a consistent ethic of life, regardless of whether a person is innocent or guilty.
+- As Catholics, we are called to uphold a consistent ethic of life, regardless of whether a person is innocent or guilty.
 Describe how this makes you feel.
 Would you have felt differently about Walter’s death sentence if he had been guilty of the crime?

 Our Broken Criminal Legal System

-In the film, during a conversation between Walter and Bryan, Walter says “In Alabama [...] you’re guilty from the moment you’re born.”
+- In the film, during a conversation between Walter and Bryan, Walter says “In Alabama [...] you’re guilty from the moment you’re born.”
 What do you think he meant by that statement?

-Throughout Just Mercy there are many examples of oppression (systemic racism, poverty, lack of mental health services, and others).
+- Throughout Just Mercy there are many examples of oppression (systemic racism, poverty, lack of mental health services, and others).
 How might things have turned out differently for the men on death row had they not faced such barriers?

-Our country’s traditional legal system tends to focus solely on which law was broken, who is guilty, and how they should be punished.
+- Our country’s traditional legal system tends to focus solely on which law was broken, who is guilty, and how they should be punished.
 Does this way of addressing crime and harm reflect our Gospel values?
 If not, why not?